minh-n/TAL-NLP-Project/README.md

 When running the chatbot, the user can ask questions such as:
 - Where is Annie?
-- What is she doing?
+- How is she doing?

 To which the chatbot will be able to answer:
 - Annie is in the kitchen.
-- Annie is preparing food.
+- Annie is feeling depressed.

 ## Troubleshooting